MethHelp is now The Level, a straight up guide for people who use drugs.

 Swallowing meth or mixing it into a drink can help avoid the damage that some other methods of using can have on your body.
 Using meth this way delivers the drug to your body more slowly, so wait for 1 hour before re-dosing as you may not feel the effects straight away.
 If you re-dose too quickly, you can increase your chance of overdose.

-If you are injecting meth, use clean equipment every time.
+If you are injecting meth, use new, sterile equipment every time.

-Use clean and new needles, filters and butterflies and sterile water every time you inject meth.
+Use new and sterile needles, filters and butterflies and sterile water every time you inject meth.
 You can get these from needle exchanges across New Zealand.
 This helps to reduce skin infections and the transmission of diseases like HIV and hepatitis that you can get from sharing needles.
+See more information about how to stay safer when injecting here.

 Use a glass shatterproof pipe if you are smoking meth.